Aethagoan/Final-Project-Ball-Game/README.md

 > **The Game/Internal**
 > After some contemplation, I have decided to make a cricket-baseball hybrid.
 Why?
 Baseball is too complicated (think of how runners and bases > work + stealing and where plays happen etc), and I couldn't think of a way to add visual elements of cricket to a digital looking panel, so I > thought I'd combine the two.
 >
 > 1. Each team has 11 players.
-One team bats, one team feilds.
+One team bats, one team fields.
 >
 > 2. There are two bases.
 Each base has a pitcher/baseman.
 >
 > 3. A batter starts on a base, the pitcher on the opposite base then bowls/pitches the ball to the batter.
 >
 > 4. A pitcher can either make a throw or miss a throw due to a strikezone, and a batter can hit or not hit a ball.
-Three strikes and they're out. > Four balls/Wild Throws/Misses and the batter gets to walk.
+Three strikes and they're out.
+Four balls/Wild Throws/Misses and the batter gets to walk.
 >
 > 5. When a batter hits a ball, they run to the opposing base.
 The ball can be caught, causing an out, or thrown to the base, causing an out.
 If > the batter makes it, they score a point and get to bat again.
 There are no foul balls, there are no "home runs".
 >